nakal/xmonad-conf/README.md

 ## Installation instructions

-For those who read the warnings above and have confidence that I am not doing any harm, proceed with these steps:
+For those who read the warnings above, proceed with these steps:

 0. **Make a backup of your $HOME** (optional, but you never know!)
 1. Clone the project.